1024jp/GzipSwift/README.md

 ### Swift Package Manager

-GzipSwift is SwiftPM compatible.
+GzipSwift is SwiftPM-compatible.
 To install, add this package to your `Package.swift` or your Xcode project.

 #### For Linux